Seven solutions when your baby won’t latch

 Another reason why your baby may not be able to latch at the moment is if your nipples are flat or inverted.

 Although some women will find that their baby can latch fine without the use of a nipple shield, for some, the shield itself can provide what we call a ‘super stimulus.’
-This enables the baby to latch, and for the reasons that I mentioned earlier, the actual mechanics of the latch.
+This enables the baby to latch, and for the reasons mentioned earlier, the actual mechanics of the latch.

 So it is certainly something to try if you are struggling with the latch and if you have flat or inverted nipples.
 Even short nipples can sometimes pose an added challenge.